 The septic drain field is the largest part of a septic system.
 The individual parts of a septic system typically consist of the septic tank, a distribution box, and drain field lines (also known as “leach lines”).
 The system works together in the following steps: [Note that in the shared illustrations a conventional system is shown.]

-1. Waste water enters the septic tank and is filtered by a baffle.
+1. Everything flushed and drained enters the septic tank and is filtered by a baffle.
 Any scum or sludge is kept on the “inlet” end of the tank.
 Mostly liquid waste passes over to the outlet end of the tank.

 2. The separation of solids is further aided by a tee and a filter in the “outlet”.
 The filter only allows liquid to pass into the distribution box.